tarwn/lessthandot-hugo/blogs/content/posts/2018-02-06-sql-is-hard-still-reviving-a-stale-application.md

 </ul>

 <p>
   It was a little painful to bring back to life, but infinitely safer then applying changes manually.
-It&#8217;s past time for every company to run a pipeline, and I&#8217;m more than happy to dive into more details or other build services if folks are interested.
+It's past time for every company to run a pipeline, and I'm more than happy to dive into more details or other build services if folks are interested.
 </p>

 <h2>